tomaszbabiuk/aeplugin-onoff/README.md

-# On/Off devices and power regulators for Automate-Everything.
+# Welcome

-This is a plugin for [Automate-Everything](https://github.com/tomaszbabiuk/automate-everything)
+This is a plugin for [Automate-Everything](https://github.com/tomaszbabiuk/automate-everything).
+It provides On/Off devices and power regulators objects.

 # Directory setup
 ```bash